vmware-archive/vcd-ext-sdk/packages/cli/README.md

 ## `vcd-ext pack [NAME]`

 Packages the contents of the solution project into a CARE package.
-File name can be provided as optional parameter.

 ```
 USAGE